 It wasn’t until I started to experiment with 3-4 grams of vitamin C to see if I could eliminate new environmental allergies that I had never had, that I started seeing results.
 My cough and allergy symptoms disappeared.
-I felt relaxed with a strong balanced sense of well being despite a very stressful time of family issues.
+I felt relaxed with a strong balanced sense of well-being despite a very stressful time of family issues.
 My body felt stronger and more resilient with faster recovery times.
-My gums looked healthier and my eyes felt stronger and was able to maintain all of these things with a 3 gram dose.
+My gums looked healthier, my eyes felt stronger and I was able to maintain all of these things with a 3-gram dose.
 I started to wonder if vitamin C was the most important vitamin I should be taking.

 How Were These Symptoms All Related to Vitamin C?

 - Vitamin C is necessary for the correct synthesis of collagen, and it helps to maintain healthy collagen.
 Collagen is the glue that holds your body together, and without healthy collagen, you will begin to fall apart.
 Vitamin C strengthens the tendons through collagen synthesis, and high dose vitamin C has been found to accelerate healing of the Achilles tendon.

 - The vitamin C concentration in the lens of the eye is one of the highest of any human tissue.

 - Vitamin C has a high concentration in the adrenal glands and is used up rapidly during times of emotional stress.